DOWNLOAD A PDF OF UA 36/22 UPDATE 2 HERE

 - pending that, ensure that Aleksandra Skochilenko is held in conditions that meet international standards and provide the adequate medical treatment she may require at the same standard of health care that is available in the community, including by urgently guaranteeing Aleksandra can access an appropriate diet.

 Prosecutor of Saint Petersburg

 Fax: 613 236 6342

-On 11 April, police searched Aleksandra Skochilenko’s home, and they arrested and interrogated her until 3am the next morning.
-On 13 April, the Vasileostrovsky District Court placed her in pre-trial detention until 1 June 2022 (the term is likely to be extended).
+On 11 April, police searched Aleksandra Skochilenko’s home and arrested and interrogated her until 3am the next morning.
+On 13 April, the Vasileostrovsky District Court placed her in pre-trial detention until 1 June 2022.
+Her pre-trial detention has been subsequently extended.

 Aleksandra Skochilenko suffers from celiac disease and requires a special gluten-free diet.
 On 20 April it was reported that her health had deteriorated due to lack of access to adequate food.
-On 21 April her lawyer informed Amnesty International that the detention centre finally allowed her to receive a food parcel from her family that catered to her gluten-free diet.
+On 21 April her lawyer informed Amnesty International that the detention centre had finally allowed her to have a food parcel from her family that catered to her medical requirements.

 If you want Updates on this case, send your request to firstname.lastname@example.org with “Keep me updated on UA 36/22” in the subject line.